You've received both shots of your COVID vaccine, or one dose of the Johnson & Johnson single-shot vaccination, so now what?

 The CDC guidelines also say that vaccinated people can come together in the same way with people considered at low-risk for severe disease, such as in the case of vaccinated grandparents visiting healthy children and grandchildren.

-"If there is someone who is fully vaccinated, they can visit in one household of people who are not fully vaccinated as long as there's nobody with significant underlying risks," Chicago Department of Public Health Commissioner Dr. Allison Arwady said this week.
+"If there is someone who is fully vaccinated, they can visit in one household of people who are not fully vaccinated as long as there's nobody with significant underlying risks," Chicago Department of Public Health Commissioner Dr. Allison Arwady said earlier this month.
 "So... what does that mean?
 Say, you know, my mom has grandkids.
 My mom has not seen her grandkids here in the Chicago area for, I don't know, six months or something.
-And with some of this guidance, my mom is able to go visit the grandkids, there's nobody in my sister's house who is at an increased risk of severe outcome and even though the children are too young to be vaccinated because my mom is fully vaccinated, it's fine for her to be in that house, to see the grandkids, without wearing a mask without social distancing."
+And with some of this guidance, my mom is able to go visit the grandkids.
+There's nobody in my sister's house who is at an increased risk of severe outcome and even though the children are too young to be vaccinated because my mom is fully vaccinated, it's fine for her to be in that house, to see the grandkids, without wearing a mask without social distancing."

 How long must you wait after receiving your vaccine before you are considered "fully vaccinated?"